Departmental Focus Areas

 The faculty at Sam Houston State University feel that research is an integral part of one's training in chemistry.
 It is in the research laboratory that students begin to learn how to be a chemist.
 The research laboratory is where the knowledge acquired in the classroom is utilized to pursue a problem in chemistry.
 When students work in the research laboratory, they become familiarized with all aspects of chemistry in the pursuit of a single problem.
 The folding of filter paper, the preparation of standardized solutions, the recrystallization of solids and distillation of liquids, obtaining routine spectra are all techniques that the student will find useful in the goal of solving a chemical problem or exploring new and better ways of doing things.
 All chemistry majors who complete our program engage in extended chemical research before obtaining their degrees.
 Often students carry out research during the summer months and are mentored by a faculty member with whom the student works.
 Student stipends up to $2,500 are available for students carrying out summer research.

-The department's analytical instrumentation includes state-of-the-art fluorescence spectrometry, FT-IR spectrometry, gas chromatography with mass selective detection (GC-MS), hydride generation atomic absorption spectrometry, inductively coupled plasma spectrometry, and 300 MHz NMR, and UV-Vis spectrometry among others.
-Chemistry faculty are variously involved in the Texas Research Institute for Environmental Studies (TRIES, based at SHSU) where much of these instruments are located in a modern laboratory setting.
+The department's analytical instrumentation includes state-of-the-art fluorescence spectrometry, FT-IR spectrometry, gas chromatography with mass selective detection (GC-MS), hydride generation atomic absorption spectrometry, inductively coupled plasma spectrometry, 300 MHz NMR, UV-Vis spectrometry, Raman spectroscopy, and x-ray crystallography, among others.
+Chemistry faculty are variously involved in the Texas Research Institute for Environmental Studies (TRIES, based at SHSU), where many of these instruments are located in a modern laboratory setting.
 Undergraduate students get extensive hands-on use of these instruments in their research projects.

 Summer research is a time of growth in a student's chemical understanding, a broadening of the knowledge of chemical techniques and methods, and a chance to have fun in an independent laboratory setting.
-Finally, there is a mid-summer picnic for all research participants and their guests.
-In an informal setting away from the research labs, students develop connections with professors and students in other research groups.)
+We are very fortunate to be able to provide a significant number of research stipends each summer due to a generous grant from The Robert A. Welch Foundation.

 For more information about undergraduate research click here.